5 Obstacles To B2B eCommerce Success

 1. CHOOSING THE WRONG ECOMMERCE WEB DEVELOPER OR AGENCY

 B2B (business to business) and B2C (business to consumer) eCommerce projects can be different animals altogether.
-More often than not with B2B eCommerce you’ll need a much more customized shopping, checkout, and customer relationship management experience on the site at minimal.
+More often than not with B2B eCommerce you’ll need a much more customized shopping, checkout and customer relationship management experience on the site at minimal.
 If you’re like many B2B clients we service you’ll likely even require more advanced eCommerce capabilities such as price quote request features and/or purchase order management along with the ability to assign custom pricing rules based on the discount you assign to specific customer groups.

-Custom features like “percent off discounts” based on volume purchases would also fall into this customization requirement as those sort of features can be quite common for B2B eCommerce sites.
+Custom features like “percent off discounts” based on volume purchases would also fall into this customization requirement as those features can be quite common for B2B eCommerce sites.
 In fact if you want to truly set your B2B eCommerce site up for success you’re going to want to customize it based off of your own unique business model while at the same time simplifying the user experience.
 At Georgia Web Development we’ve been successfully developing and designing B2B eCommerce websites for more than a decade now.

 Do your homework when choosing your B2B eCommerce developer or agency.
 Do they have a portfolio on their own website that you can view and one that links to active and working B2B eCommerce sites that they’ve developed, designed and launched for their clients?
 They shouldn’t hesitate to provide you with references upon request of previous and existing clients as well.

-Seldom does a complex B2B eComerce project not require close collaboration and partnership with other software vendors and related agencies but if quality and communication is important for your project (it should be) you may want to insure that the work isn’t being outsourced overseas.
+Seldom does a complex B2B eCommerce project not require close collaboration and partnership with other software vendors and related agencies but if quality and communication is important for your project (it should be) you may want to insure that the work isn’t being outsourced overseas.
 At Georgia Web Development we take great pride in keeping all of our eCommerce development and design work in-house in the USA.

 2. NOT CONSIDERING SITE INTEGRATION NEEDS

 You can’t afford to ignore the integration needs of your B2B eCommerce website.
 While your eCommerce shop typically only accounts for the front-end needs of your businesses there’s more that happens after an order is placed right?
 Sure there is!
 Manually entering data is time consuming, error prone, and simply isn’t scalable.
-Your eCommerce site should integrate seamlessly with your other business systems like accounting, shipping, and marketing to automate the syncing of information like customers, inventory, pricing, and shipping between systems.
+Your eCommerce site should integrate seamlessly with your other business systems like accounting, shipping and marketing to automate the syncing of information like customers, inventory, pricing and shipping between systems.

 From QuickBooks and other accounting software to UPS, FEDex, USPS and other commonly used business software, Georgia Web Development can integrate your business systems directly into your B2B eCommerce system.
 This insures the minimal of manual entry processes that would need to be completed outside of your B2B eCommerce website.
 Efficiency while maintaining accuracy is the goal of any well developed and well designed eCommerce system.
 Yours should not be any different.